Respite Care for Medically Fragile Children

 When children need special medical attention, our team-based care involves pediatric-skilled nurses, therapists and outside specialty physicians to manage symptoms, treat post-surgical pain, monitor medications, conduct physical therapy and provide specialized feeding.

 New caregivers, or those whose roles have changed due to a child’s illness, accident, surgery or diagnosis, may stay in a special apartment on site while receiving care training from our expert staff.

 During this very difficult time, the center offers compassionate care to terminally ill children, as well as emotional and spiritual support for the entire family, including arranging hospice consultation if needed.

 The Respite and Short Stay Program serves youths from birth to age 20 with limited mobility.
-A 13-day minimum stay is required, and admission includes an individual medical assessment.
 We encourage families to call us and come in for a tour of our facility.
 Our goal is to support families of children with complex medical needs by providing a short-term alternative for the care of their child.